-Publication 551, Basis of Assets, gives more information including examples of figuring your basis when you received property as a gift.
+Publication 551 gives more information, including examples, on figuring your basis when you receive property as a gift.

 Inheritance

 Your basis in a home you inherited is generally the fair market value of the home on the date of the decedent's death or on the alternate valuation date if the personal representative for the estate chooses to use alternative valuation.